cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/service-providers/crowdstrike.md

 4. Configure a [device posture check](#crowdstrike-device-posture-attributes) and enter any name.
 5. Select **Save**.

-Next, [verify the service provider posture check](/cloudflare-one/identity/devices/#2-verify-device-posture-checks) for your devices.
+Next, [verify](/cloudflare-one/identity/devices/#2-verify-device-posture-checks) that the service provider posture check is returning the expected results.

 ## Crowdstrike device posture attributes